jbock-java/jbock/README.md

   like `-XGET -XPOST`.
 * There's no built-in concept of converters.
   One possible place for conversions, such as `Integer.parseInt`, would be inside the constructor.
-* Each argument, except the `@OtherOptions`, may have both a short and long name.
+* Each argument, except `@OtherTokens`, may have both a short and long name.
 * If neither `@ShortName` nor `@LongName` is specified, then the argument name becomes the long name by default.